Marvel's Spider-Man 2: Plot

-Peter starts his first day as a physics teacher at Brooklyn Visions Academy with Miles among his students, but they are interrupted by a rampaging Sandman, requiring both the Spider-Men to subdue him.
-Fired for abandoning the class, Peter returns to his Aunt May's home in Queens–which he has moved into following her death (Note: As depicted in Marvel's Spider-Man (2018))–to meet with Mary Jane.
-They are surprised by Harry, who has miraculously recovered from his terminal illness.
-Harry hires Peter to work at his environmental technology startup, the Emily-May Foundation (named after Aunt May and Harry's mother Emily), so they can pursue his dream of "healing the world".
-Concurrently, Kraven and his Hunters arrive to New York.
-While overseeing a prison transfer with Peter at The Raft, a vengeful Miles fails to stop the Hunters from capturing Martin Li, who previously killed his father, Jefferson Davis.
-Investigating Kraven, Peter discovers he is hunting super-powered individuals in search of an "equal".
-Having already killed Scorpion, Vulture, Shocker, and Electro, Kraven attempts to capture Black Cat.
-However, Miles helps her escape to Paris by using the mystical Wand of Watoomb.
+10 months after the events of Marvel's Spider-Man: Miles Morales, Peter Parker starts his first day as a physics teacher at Brooklyn Visions Academy with Miles Morales among his students, but they are interrupted by a rampaging Sandman, requiring both Spider-Men to subdue him.
+Fired for abandoning his class, Peter returns to his Aunt May's home in Queens (which he has moved into following her death) (Note: As depicted in Marvel's Spider-Man (2018)) to meet with Mary Jane.
+They are surprised by their friend Harry Osborn, who has seemingly made a full recovery from a terminal illness.
+Harry invites Peter to work at his environmental technology startup, the Emily-May Foundation, (Note: Named after Aunt May Parker and Harry's mother Emily Osborn) so they can pursue Harry's dream of "healing the world".
+Concurrently, Kraven arrives in New York with his army of Hunters.

+While overseeing a prison transfer with Peter at the Raft, a vengeful Miles fails to stop the Hunters from capturing Martin Li, who is responsible for the death of Miles' father Jefferson Davis.
+(Note: As depicted in Marvel's Spider-Man (2018)) Investigating Kraven, Peter discovers he is hunting super-powered individuals in search of an "equal".
+Having already killed Scorpion, Vulture, Shocker, and Electro, Kraven attempts to capture Black Cat; however, Miles helps her escape to Paris by using the mystical Wand of Watoomb.

-Peter, Mary Jane, and Harry visit Coney Island to reconnect; while there, the Hunters attack the park to capture a reformed Tombstone.
-While Peter rescues civilians, he is assisted by a super-powered Harry, who learns about Peter's double life.
-Harry reveals that, on his father Norman Osborn's insistence, he was cured by Curt Connors via a powerful organic exosuit that physically augments his body.
-With the exosuit's powers rapidly developing, Harry helps Peter rescue Tombstone while Mary Jane discovers that Kraven has kidnapped Connors.
-The trio attempt to save Connors, but Kraven forcibly turns him back into the Lizard, steals the serum needed to transform him back and mortally wounds Peter.
-Before Peter can die, the exosuit transfers itself from Harry to Peter's body, saving him.
+Peter, Mary Jane, and Harry visit Coney Island to reconnect.
+While there, the Hunters attack the park to capture a reformed Tombstone; as Peter rescues civilians, he is assisted by a super-powered Harry, who in turn learns Peter is Spider-Man.
+Harry reveals that, on his father's insistence, he was cured by Curt Connors via a powerful organic exosuit that physically augments his body.
+With the exosuit's powers rapidly developing, Harry helps Peter rescue Tombstone from the Hunters, while Mary Jane discovers that Kraven has also kidnapped Connors.
+The trio attempt to save Connors, but Kraven forcibly transforms him into the Lizard, steals a vial of the Lizard serum, and mortally wounds Peter.
+Moments before Peter's death, the exosuit transfers itself from Harry to Peter's body, saving his life.
 After Peter viciously defeats the Hunters with his newly enhanced powers, Kraven develops an interest in hunting Peter personally.